AVLynch5/Solo-Project-Count-a-Dram/README.md

 <p>The application was designed for use on laptops and desktops, but its components are responsive and perfectly functional on mobile devices as well.</p>

-##### **Disclaimer - This app does not require or promote the consumption of whiskey or other alcoholic beverages.
+##### <i>**Disclaimer - This app does not require or promote the consumption of whiskey or other alcoholic beverages.
 Any persons using this application should be aware and respectful of their local liquor laws.
-Water is calorie-free!**
+Water is calorie-free!**</i>

 ## Pre-requites
 ---